Friday, May 3, 2013

 Trivia: This was the last film Roy Kinnear completed before his death

-A few months after I first saw the 1990 made-for-television movie, Treasure Island, which starred Charlton Heston as Long John Silver, I decided to check out another TV film featuring the same actor, an updated adaptation of Robert Bolt’s play, A Man for All Seasons (which Heston also directed).
-And while I wouldn’t go so far as to say it’s as strong as the Award-winning 1966 picture, this version certainly has its charms.
+A few months after seeing the excellent 1990 made-for-television movie Treasure Island, which starred Charlton Heston as Long John Silver, I decided to check out another TV film featuring the same actor, an updated adaptation of Robert Bolt’s play, A Man for All Seasons (which Heston also directed).

 While I still consider director Fred Zinnemann’s A Man for All Seasons the definitive film version of Bolt’s Play, Heston and company do a good enough job with the material to make this an entertaining, thought-provoking watch.